Jerzy Engel Jr.

 Jerzy Engel Jr. (born 20 November 1979) is a Polish professional football manager and former player.
+He is currently the sporting director of Narew Ostrołęka.

 He followed in his father's Jerzy Engel's footsteps into management after his playing career was cut short by injury.
 Like his father, his career was associated for the most part with Polonia Warsaw, as a player, as a manager, and other non-playing roles.

 After initial successes as a young manager, winning promotions to the second tier with Radomiak Radom and ŁKS Łomża in 2004 and 2006 respectively, he was sentenced for his role in the large-scale match-fixing scandal.
 He subsequently moved to Cyprus to lead youth academies and returned to Polonia in non-playing roles.
 After a four-year ban, he returned to coaching but in the lower divisions.

 Career

 Playing career

 As a player, Engel Jr. represented several teams including Polonia Warsaw.
 However, due to a shoulder injury, he was forced to end his playing career prematurely.